ai4sre/metricsifter/README.md

 # MetricSifter: Feature Reduction of Multivariate Time Series Data for Efficient Fault Localization in Cloud Applications
 ![CI workflow](https://github.com/ai4sre/metricsifter/actions/workflows/ci.yaml/badge.svg)

-This repository contains code and datasets used in the experiments described in our paper.
+This repository contains code and datasets used in the experiments described in our paper [1].

+- [1]: Yuuki Tsubouchi, Hirofumi Tsuruta, "MetricSifter: Feature Reduction of Multivariate Time Series Data for Efficient Fault Localization in Cloud Applications", IEEE Access, 2024.

 ## Introduction